Marcelckp/Algo_and_Ds/Algorithms/Recursion/RecursionNotes.md

 <br>

-### Once we figure out the above two concepts to implement a recursive function we simply call the function itself according to the recurrence relation until we reach the base case --> so the goal of a recursive function is to reach the base case.
+### Once we figure out the above two concepts to implement a recursive function we simply call the function itself according to the recurrence relation until we reach the base case --> so the goal of a recursive function is to reach the base case

 To better explain this we can look at Pascal's triangle